 Students may change the membership of their committees, just as members may decide to leave committees.
 All such changes should be made in consultation with the concerned parties and with the Director of Graduate Studies.
 To change the membership of a supervisory committee, the student should meet with the Academic Coordinator to update the online GTS.
-The supervisory committee is responsible for approving the student's academic program, approving the thesis or dissertation subject, reading and approving the thesis or dissertation, and administering and judging the final oral examination (thesis or dissertation defense).
+The supervisory committee is responsible for approving the student's academic program, approving the thesis or dissertation subject, reading and approving the thesis or dissertation defense).
 Students should ask prospective members to serve on the committee, and students are advised to meet with their committees at least once a year, or more frequently if needed.